ashutoshsingh1711/FlightsAndSearchService/README.md

         }
     -Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

+## DB Design

+    - Airplane Table
+    - Flight Table
+    - Airport Table
+    - City Table

+- A flight belongs to an airplane but one airplane can be used in muliple flights.
+- A City has many airports but one airport belongs to one city
+- One airport can have many flights, but a flight belongs to one airport.

 # IMPORTANT SEQUELIZE COMMANDS-

 npx sequelize init
 npx sequelize db:create

+npx sequelize model:generate --name City --attributes name:String